The 2014-2015 Apprentices

-Angharad Rowlands is a Welsh soprano from Denbighshire, North Wales.
+Angharad Rowlands (supported by the Leche Trust) is a Welsh soprano from Denbighshire, North Wales.
 She began competing in Eisteddfodau at a young age and went on to gain great success at the Urdd and National Eisteddfod of Wales, winning numerous prizes and frequently appearing in live broadcasts on Welsh television and radio.

 Increasingly absorbed in singing, Angharad went on to achieve a choral scholarship with St Salvator’s Chapel Choir at the University of St Andrews where she recently completed her first year studying Art History.
 In June 2014, Angharad made her operatic debut with St Andrews Opera as Nancy in Benjamin Britten’s Albert Herring at venues throughout Scotland.

 Mezzo-soprano Rosemary Clifford gained a first-class degree in English Literature from the University of Bristol before beginning postgraduate studies at the Guildhall School of Music & Drama, during which time she was generously supported by the Worshipful Companies of Haberdashers and Poulters, the Northfield Educational Trust and the Liz Holliday Foundation for Young Singers.
 She completed her MPerf degree in Vocal Studies at GSMD with distinction in 2013 and currently studies with Theresa Goble.